-Your insurance options for rental cars in Israel
+Your protection options for rental cars in Israel

-This insurance is required for all vehicles.
-It will cost 40 percent of your rental fee, so make sure to factor this into your budget.
-If you decide to only take this liability insurance, you will also be required to leave $2,500 as deposit against any damage done to the vehicle.
+The LDW is mandatory for all vehicles in Israel.
+The price will depend on the car group of your booking.
+If you decide to only take this liability coverage, you will also be required to leave a deposit against any damage done to the vehicle.

 Comprehensive Coverage: Collision Damage Waiver (CDW) and Theft Protection (TP)

-These additional insurances cost between 10 and 15 dollars a day, which may be waived if they are covered by your credit card company.
-Check with your credit card issuer to check what is covered before you decide to rely solely on them.
+These additional protection options (costs always depending on the car group) may be waived if they are covered by your credit card company.
+Check with your credit card issuer to see what is covered before you decide to rely solely on them.
 If you have comprehensive coverage through your credit card and plan to use it, bring documentation to the rental office with you.
-This insurance does not cover any damage to the tires or undercarriage of the vehicle, so drive carefully.
+This does not cover any damage to the tires or undercarriage of the vehicle, so drive carefully.

 If your credit card company offers coverage, you need to call them and advise them of your rental.
 While you are on the phone, take the opportunity to ask the representative about any aspect of the coverage you do not understand.
 This is not the time to be in a hurry or have a misunderstanding, so call before you leave home.

 Limitations of Coverage

 Your rental car is only covered within the state of Israel, Taba and the territories of the Palestinian Authority.
 If you want to leave these areas, we can help you make other arrangements.
 Should you go outside of the covered area, your insurance will be void and you will be fully responsible for any and all damages that may occur.